simplajs/simpla/README.md

 ## Contributing

-Whether its opening issues and pull requests, giving feedback, or sharing something you've built using Simpla, there are lots of ways you can help push the Simpla project forward:
+There are lots of ways you can help push the Simpla project forward:

 - **Feedback.** Try Simpla and let us know what works and what could be better - new features, API feebdack, new use-cases, breaking bugs, everything helps.